-This is my favorite part of the process — making the ideas come to life!
+This was my favorite part of the process — making the ideas come to life!

-Sometimes the design process is straightforward.
+Sometimes the design process was straightforward.
 Other times I might experiment with a new metalsmithing technique.
-Or, if I’m at the local studio where I work periodically, I ask the instructor to show me how to do something I don’t know how to do.
+Or, if I was working at the local studio, I’d ask the instructor to show me how to do something I didn’t know how to do.

-Sometimes the design comes out exactly as I had envisioned it the first time I try to make it.
+Sometimes the design came out exactly as I had envisioned it the first time I try to make it.

-More often, it takes me a few attempts before I get it just right.
+More often, it takes me a few attempts before I’d get it just right.

 (And some wasted material.
-Thankfully I can send in my silver scraps and dust to be recycled.)
+Thankfully I could send in my silver scraps and dust to be recycled.)

-As frustrating as this can be, I have come to accept it to be part of the process.
-(And am grateful for the ability to recycle metal!)
+As frustrating as this can be, I learned to accept it to be part of the process.
+(And was grateful for the ability to recycle metal!)

 Step 6: Share it on social media

-Usually, I will share a new design, or part of the process, on my Instagram or Facebook account.
-I enjoy receiving feedback from people, drumming up excitement, and seeing if a design is worth pursuing.
+Usually, I’d share a new design, or part of the process, on my Instagram or Facebook account.
+I enjoyed receiving feedback from people, drumming up excitement, and seeing if a design is worth pursuing.

 We all have periods when we hit a creative slump.

-No matter what season I’m in or the step in the process, I realize having this creative outlet is a huge part of who I am and vital to my overall well-being.
-Sometimes it’s hard to believe that this is how I get to spend my time!
+No matter what season I was in or the step in the process, I realized having this creative outlet was vital to my overall well-being.
+Sometimes it’s hard to believe that was how I got to spend my time!